ajtock/NGS_intro_Cambridge_SysBio/README.md

   61.03% of read pairs aligned concordantly to only one genomic location.
   25.86% aligned concordantly to multiple genomic locations.
   86.88% overall alignment rate.

+  Note that for a real analysis where time isn't limiting, it's advisable to use the most sensitive (slowest) preset option for end-to-end read alignment (`--very-sensitive`).
 </p></details>

 We should now have an ouput file containing alignments in [Sequence Alignment/Map (SAM) format](https://samtools.github.io/hts-specs/SAMv1.pdf).